Rhymen/go-whatsapp/README.md

 ## Warning

 This package is not being actively maintained currently and will soon be unusuable as WhatsApp updates to multi-device.
-Please look at [adiwajshing/Baileys](https://github.com/adiwajshing/Baileys/tree/multi-device) for a NodeJS WhatsApp Web API that is actively maintained and supports WhatsApp multi-device.
+Please look at [tulir/whatsmeow](https://github.com/tulir/whatsmeow) for a Go WhatsApp Web API that is actively maintained and supports WhatsApp multi-device.

 ## Installation
 ```sh